 February 22- March 5 Lee Meredith Book Signing

-Also during the month of February, the Titanic Attraction will be honoring teachers with special pricing as a thank you to those who educate and nurture current students and future leaders.
+Also during the month of February, the Titanic Pigeon Forge museum will be honoring teachers with special pricing as a thank you to those who educate and nurture current students and future leaders.
 All teachers and principals from Tennessee schools are welcome to purchase tickets for only $8.50 each with a school ID.
 Each educator may bring up to one guest for the price of $8.50 each as well.

+The Titanic Museum is located at 2134 Parkway Pigeon Forge, TN.
 Visitors may buy tickets at the Titanic Museum’s ticket booth or online in advance.

 Where to Stay

 If you’re interested in visiting the Titanic Pigeon Forge museum while in the Smoky Mountains, Stony Brook Cabins invites you and your family to stay in one of our cabins in Pigeon Forge.
 Our cabins are just minutes from the Parkway, where some of the best attractions, museums and restaurants are located in the Smokies.
-Call us today at (800) 633-5652.
-Our reservationists would be happy to help you find the perfect cabin for your family’s needs and your vacation plans.